ScaryPoppins/shelfie1/README.md

 ## Step 1
 In this step you will add the delete functionality.

-* Write a delete endpoint in your server.
+* Write a DELETE endpoint in your server.
     * The endpoint should use a parameter to determine which product to remove from the database.
     * The endpoint should respond with the 'all good' status code if the product is successfully removed.
-* Before you write your axios request, open App and pass the method that makes the get request down to Dashboard through props.
+* Before you write your axios request, open App and pass the method that makes the GET request down to Dashboard through props.
 We need to call this method after we delete a product to get the updated list.
 * Write a method in Dashboard that sends an axios request to the endpoint you just wrote.
     * The method should accept a parameter to determine which product to remove from the database.
     * Once the response comes back from the server, invoke the method you passed from App to Dashboard through props.